Baptistemontan/leptos_i18n/docs/book/src/declare/06_foreign_keys.md

 }
 ```

-This will result to `clicked_twice` to have the value `"You clicked two times"`.
+This will result in `clicked_twice` to have the value `"You clicked two times"`.

-Arguments must be string, delimited by either single quotes or double quotes.
+Arguments must be strings, delimited by either single quotes or double quotes.

-> **Note**: Any argument with no matching variable are just discarded, they will not emit any warning/error.
+> **Note**: Any argument with no matching variable is just discarded; they will not emit any warning/error.

-Arguments can be anything that could be parsed as a normal key value:
+Arguments can be anything that could be parsed as a normal key-value:

 ```json
 {